So, you want to make sure it leaves the right impression. Before you take your photo, read these tips on how to capture your best self.

 Rather than editing or adding a filter, stick to uploading a raw image.
 That way, when you match with someone, you know they genuinely like how you look.
 Besides, editing apps can affect the quality of your photos.
 You want your profile picture to be clear and of the highest quality possible.

-With these tips, you are now ready to take the perfect picture.
+With these tips, you are now ready to have a good dating profile.
 Choose a clear, clean background, show your face and some of your upper body, smile, practice your poses and ultimately, be yourself.

 Remember that the best photo you can capture is one that shows the best version of you.
 With millions of people signed up to dating platforms, it can be tempting to alter and filter your images.
 However, you are looking to match with someone who admires and appreciates the real you.